 Softball Governing Bodies

 When you receive your new bat, one of the first things you do is probably inspect it.
-During your softball bat inspection process, you probably notice some anachronisms like ASA, USSSA, ISA, NSA and ISF.
+During your softball bat inspection process, you probably notice some acronyms like ASA, USSSA, ISA, NSA and ISF.
 These are letters identifying the governing bodies that certify that this bat is acceptable for play in a given league or tournament sanctioned by the association.
 There are roughly 20 governing bodies in softball which may be easily recognizable.
-There are, however, five which we might consider as the major bodies.
+There are, however, five which are considered the major softball governing bodies.
 These five are the:

 USSSA and NSA also test bats for certification.
-Those associations use a test developed by Dr. Brant a physics professor at New York University.
+Those associations use a test developed by Dr. Brant, a physics professor at New York University.
 This test, as attested by many players, allows for greater ball acceleration off the bat.
 On the field, we might say these bats have more pop.
 Some people, possibly erroneously, have referred to these softball bats as 100+ mph bats.

-To get more detailed information on the certification procedures, one can access the individual governing bodies’ websites or contact them directly.
+To get more detailed information on the certification procedures, you can access the individual governing bodies’ websites or contact them directly.
 On these websites, you can also find information on bats that are certified and those that are not approved for play in a particular association:

 - ASA Certified Equipment